RHS Level 2 Certificate in the Principles of Garden Planning, Establishment and Maintenance

 What is the cost and venue(s)?

-Courses will take place at Ryton and Bampton Centres, you may enrol for whichever centre is most convenient.
+The course takes place at Bampton on a Tuesday morning, and at Ryton on a Saturday morning; you may enrol for whichever centre is most convenient.

 What is the enrolment process?

 Please note course places are limited; completing the form does not guarantee that a place is available on the course you have chosen, our administrator will contact you to confirm your place.
 Shortly before the course begins you will be sent joining instructions.

 Our candidates enjoy a high level of success in RHS examinations, with over 90% passing on the first attempt and approximately half of those, passing with commendation (that means they achieve 70% or more in the exam).

 What can I do after completing this course?

 You can go on to study the second theory Certificate, The RHS Level 2 Certificate in Plant Growth, Propagation and Development, or the new Principles of Horticulture Certificate from September 2022.
 Alternatively, you could undertake the new RHS Level 2 Practical Certificate in Horticulture.